eurozulu/miniSQL/README.md

 `INSERT INTO <table name> (<column name> [,<column name>...])
 VALUES (<value|NULL>[,<value|NULL>...])`
 or
 `INSERT INTO <table name> (<column name> [,<column name>...])
 SELECT <column name> [,<column name>...]
 FROM <table name> [WHERE <colmnname>=<value|NULL>]`
 Insert has two forms, VALUES and SELECT.
-VALUES insets a single record of the givne values, SELECT inserts all the results of the given SELECT query.
+VALUES inserts a single record of the given values, SELECT inserts all the results of the given SELECT query.
 `INTO`  a required keyword followed by the table name of where to insert the new records.
 (col[,col...])
 A required, bracketed, list of column name of where to insert the new data.  must be valid columns in the table.
 `VALUES` or `SELECT`  Required keyword followed by the Values or select query.